abn-dev-01/e-health/README.md

 Here’s a list of key features:

-## Patient Management
+## 1) Patient Management
 ### Patient Registration:
-    Capture and manage patient demographics and medical history.
+    - Capture and manage patient demographics and medical history.

-### Appointment Scheduling:
-- Allow patients to book,
-- reschedule,
-- or cancel appointments.

 ### Patient Portal:
-    This is a public part of the portal.
+    - This is a public part of the portal with authorization to access.
+    - Login, Logout
+    - registration, validations
 - Provide patients access to their health records,
 - appointments,
 - and test results.

+### Appointment Scheduling:
+- Allow patients to book,
+- Allow patients to reschedule,
+- or cancel appointments.

 ### Role-Based Access Control:
 - Define user roles and permissions for system access.